Cherreads

 "Nine Skies Crane Dance!"

-"Where to, old man?"
+"Where do you think you're going, old man?"

 Thunk!